 - Animate the cube.
 This is the animate() method called in between updates to allow refreshing in multiplexed cubes.
 For ‘set and forget’ cubes, this method is ignored.

 So there it is.
 It is possible to create device independent code to run a cube.
-In principle, this library is extensible to cubes of any size.
+In principle, this library is also extensible to cubes of any size.
 Mission accomplished!